Send to a Friend

 On the 4th day of the CPOA's 2nd Annual National Conference, Captain Anthony J. Caliendo became ill and had to be removed by stretcher to the infirmary at Governors Island.
 He was seen by a doctor and subsequently transferred to the USPHS Hospital, Staten Island, New York.
 Captain Caliendo never recovered and died of cerebral hemorrhage on 6 October 1970.

 With the passing of Captain Caliendo, mankind and our Association lost a true friend, warrior, and counselor.
 In thankful appreciation of the many services rendered to our Association, we dedicated a College Assistance Fund in his honor.

-This year's subject, application, and guidelines can be found here...
+The 2015 essay subject, application, and guidelines will be found here in early October.